-(i) Correct the cause of the failure within 7 calendar days of the alarm.
-If this correction does not require repair or correction to the underground storage tank , the person correcting the cause of the failure need not meet the certification requirements under subsection (q).
+(i) Determine the cause of the failure and take corrective action within 7 calendar days of the alarm.
+If this correction does not require a repair or correction to the gasoline storage tank system, the person correcting the cause of the failure need not meet the certification requirements under subsection (q).